imanel/websocket-rack/README.md

 ### How to enable wss/SSL support?

-Thin v1.2.8 have --ssl option - just use that! :)
+Thin v1.2.8 has an --ssl option - just use that! :)

 ### How to use function xxx?